 For 2-1/4 years worth of food, we expended 2.4M Btus.
 For the same time period, to keep their food frozen, they'll expend 2.1M Btus.
 Somehow, this doesn't seem like the 1.7x factor they alluded to.
 Hmmm, I can only wonder if perhaps they had an agenda behind their statement ...

 Oh Yeah, I Almost Forgot ...

-Since we're on a Survival and Preparedness Site, don't forget that there may be the remote possibility of a storm or a power outage.
+Since we're on a Survival and Preparedness Site, let's not forget that there may be the remote possibility of a storm or a power outage.

 3000 pounds of frozen food combined with an extended power outage adds up to a disaster in its own right!

-And realistically, food does not fare well in the freezer much beyond two or three years, no matter how well packaged.
+And realistically, food does not fare well in the freezer much beyond a year or so, no matter how well packaged.